WHO Classification of Tumours, 5th Edition, Volume 5: Thoracic Tumours

 You will have noticed that the Lung committee has opted for a grading measurement system known as mitotic count measured in mitoses/2mm².
 Currently, Ki67 is a standard and routine marker in the reporting of all GEPNETs.
 The role of Ki67 in those tumours is both prognostic and to some extent drives therapy choices.
 For lung NETs, the utility and the role of Ki67 continues to be a matter of debate.

-Evidence is still emerging along with practical rationale for the routine inclusion of Ki67 in the reporting of lung NETs.
-This emerging role is reflected in the current thoracic WHO recommendation that even though Ki67 is not required for the classification of Lung NETs into typical vs atypical categories, reporting of Ki67 as an additional variable is “desirable” rather than a must-have.
+Evidence is still emerging along with a practical rationale for the routine inclusion of Ki67 in the reporting of lung NETs.
+Although Ki-67 proliferation index is not an essential criterion in the 2021 WHO Classification, for Lung NETs, it is introduced as a desirable criterion, and it may be useful to incorporate this into the pathology reports.
+This is of importance especially when evaluating a metastatic Lung NET specimen, to support clinical decisions, because medical oncologists are accustomed to the use of Ki-67 index to stratify therapeutic options for progressing digestive and pancreatic NENs.
+Metastatic pulmonary (and thymic) Lung NETs are treated with similar regimens and Ki-67 index may be requested in some circumstances.
+In metastatic Lung NETs, the Ki-67 index may in rare cases exceed standard criteria, causing differential diagnosis problems with high-grade LCNEC and representing a challenge for therapeutic decisions.
 Routine reporting of Ki67 is also recommended in the guidelines by regional NEN scientific organisations such as the European and North American NET societies (ENETS and NANETS).
-It is likely that Ki67 will become a routine marker in the assessment of lung NET, similar to the digestive NETs.
+It is likely that Ki67 will remain a routine marker in the assessment of lung NET, similar to the digestive system NETs.
 There are specific Ki67 technical and interpretive assessment (i.e. MIB1 clone, scoring 500+ cells in hot-spots) standards, and such standardisation will require further studies in lung NETs.
 For those interested in the technical detail of this subject, read more in Reference 2 below.

 You may hear well-differentiated Lung NETs described in various ways including Pulmonary NETs, Bronchial NETs, and Broncho-Pulmonary NETs (BPNETs).
 Of course, they still get referred by the ancient and antiquated misnomer name of Carcinoid, e.g. Typical Carcinoid (TC)or Atypical Carcinoid (AC).
 Going forward, I will only refer to their names as per the official 2021 edition selecting Neuroendocrine nomenclature rather than the misnomer names.